 Fortunately, it’s not difficult to consume kratom responsibly.
 Remember that it isn’t a recreational substance but a medicinal herb.

-If you take kratom at the lowest effective dose and as infrequently as possible, you should be fine.
+You should be fine if you take kratom at the lowest effective dose and as infrequently as possible.

 Even though it’s generally safe, there are some side effects associated with kratom.